DroidKaigi/conference-app-2023/README.md

 This project runs on GitHub Actions.
 This year's workflows contain new challenges!

-## Provide the same CI experiences for the both of members and contributors(you!)
+## Provide the same CI experiences for both members and contributors(you!)

-This projects is an OSS so we cannot assign write-able tokens to workflow-runs that need the codes of the forked repos.
+This project is an OSS so we cannot assign write-able tokens to workflow-runs that need the codes of the forked repos.
 To solve this problem, this project shares artifacts with multiple workflows via artifacts API and use them in *safe* workflows that have more-powerful permission but consist of safe actions.

 This achieves to post comments on forked PRs safely.
-For example, you can see the results of the visual tesing reports even on your PRs!
+For example, you can see the results of the visual testing reports even on your PRs!
 (See [Architecture > Testing](#testing) for the visual testing).

 ## WIP - Automatic dependency updates